seedstack/website/content/guides/tasks/create-reusable-function/tutorial.md

 # Embed the function in a scaffold project

 Now we have a complete function but since it is not package as WAR, we need another project to embed our function.
-So generate a scaffold project with the [SEED maven plugin](#!/seed-maven-plugin-doc/scaffold-project).
+So generate a scaffold project with the [Seed maven plugin](#!/seed-maven-plugin-doc/scaffold-project).
 Then, add the bom of our function in the root pom and add the web dependency in the web module.
 Then, configure the function persistence and security as follow: